Cuban hip-hop

-Hip hop music arrived in Cuba via radio and TV broadcasts from Miami.
-During the 1980s hip hop culture in Cuba was mainly centered on breakdancing.
-But by the 1990s, with the collapse of the Soviet Union and the onset of the Special Period, young raperos, exposed to foreign tourists whose wealth highlighted their struggle, turned to rapping to affirm their cubanidad and advocate for further revolutionary reforms.
+Cuban hip-hop is a genre of hip-hop.
+Hip-hop arrived in Cuba via radio and TV broadcasts from Miami.
+During the 1980s, hip hop culture in Cuba was mainly centered on breakdancing.
+By the 1990s, with the collapse of the Soviet Union and the onset of the Special Period, young rappers, exposed to foreign tourists whose wealth highlighted their struggle, turned to rapping to affirm their heritage and advocate for further revolutionary reforms.